nobodyishappy/tp/docs/UserGuide.md

 ### Editing a task: `edittask`

-Edits an existing task in the task listx.
+Edits an existing task in the task list.

 Format: `edittask TASK_INDEX [n/TASK_NAME] [d/TASK_DESCRIPTION] [p/TASK_PRIORITY] [by/TASK_DEADLINE]​`

+Notes:
 * Edits the task at the specified `TASK_INDEX`.
 The index refers to the index number shown in the displayed task list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Result:
+* If the `TASK_INDEX` provided is invalid, an error message is displayed.
+* If no optional fields is provided, an error message is displayed.
+* Otherwise, the app replaces the value in the field you specified with the value you provided.

 Examples:
 * `edittask 1 p/high`